PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter06/README.md

 > The mentioned resources are being used in large production environments.
 Feel free to adjust the specs based on available resources you have but staying with minimum requirements to avoid performance issues.

-> [!NOTE]
-> The mentioned resources are being used in large production environments.
-Feel free to adjust the specs based on available resources you have but staying with minimum requirements to avoid performance issues.

 The chapter uses the different tools and software versions: